shordimusprime/protein_wt_estimator/README.md

 # Protein Molecular Weight Estimator

-This web application calculates the molecular weight of a protein based on its amino acid sequence and optional post-translational modifications (PTMs).
-The app is built using **Streamlit** and allows users to input protein sequences manually or upload a sequence file in `.txt` or `.fasta` format.
+This web application calculates a protein's molecular weight based on its amino acid sequence and optional post-translational modifications (PTMs).
+It is built using **Streamlit** and allows users to input protein sequences manually or upload a sequence file in `.txt` or `.fasta` format.
 The app also supports various PTMs, including phosphorylation, acetylation, methylation, ubiquitination, glycosylation, and disulfide bond formation.

 ## Features